 How to calculate the cost of mobile app maintenance?

 While you can find examples of app development cost breakdowns online, referring to them can introduce more confusion than guidance.
 After all, your app can be built in a completely different way – even if the one you’re investigating seems similar to yours.

 Some areas that can greatly influence your costs include presence on both Google Play and AppStore, as well as running with a native or cross-platform solution.
 We discuss both of these points in detail further in this post.

-However, it’s safe to say that annual average maintenance costs can be estimated at 15-20% of the entire development costs spent on launching your app’s MVP (you can learn more on pre-launch expenses in our dedicated article).
+However, it’s safe to say that annual average maintenance costs can be estimated at 15-20% of the entire development costs spent on launching your app’s MVP, according to Dev.to. (you can learn more on pre-launch expenses in our dedicated article).